 - Full admission Students will be fully admitted without conditions following receipt of all official transcripts/documents required for admission and upon meeting all other requirements for admission. - Conditional Admission Students who do not meet the requirements for admission may be admitted to Trident with conditions following receipt of all official transcripts/documents required for admission and upon approval of an admission appeal by the Committee on Academic Standards (CAS).
 See Admission Appeals for more information.
 Conditional admission will be revoked if students fail to meet the conditions imposed by CAS. - Conditional Admission for Doctoral Students: Doctoral students who do not meet minimum admission requirements with respect to grade point average, an earned Master's degree in a related discipline, or professional experience may be conditionally admitted by the Doctoral Studies Director.
 Doctoral students admitted conditionally must meet Satisfactory Academic Progress requirements during the first two sessions of enrollment.
 Conditionally admitted doctoral students who meet Satisfactory Academic Progress requirements will be granted full admission to the program.
 Student who do not meet Satisfactory Academic Progress requirements will no longer be eligible for enrollment.
 Students no longer eligible for enrollment may follow the Admission Appeals process. - Provisional Admission Students may be provisionally admitted to Trident prior to the receipt of all official documents required for admission.
-Provisionally admitted students have until the end of their second session to ensure that Trident has received all official documents required for admission to Trident and the selected degree program.
+Deadlines for submission of all required documents are as follows: - 4-week sessions: 8 weeks from the student start date - 8-week sessions: 16 weeks from the student start date - o 12-week sessions: 25 weeks from the student start date

 Students with transcript holds at prior institutions are responsible to clear the holds to ensure that official transcripts are released timely and submitted to Trident for proper evaluation.
 Students will be placed on an enrollment hold if all documents are not received by the applicable deadline.
-Failure to provide official documents of all prior academic work, test scores, licensure, or certification as appropriate by the applicable deadline may result in the delay in admission, denial of admission or administrative withdrawal from Trident.
+Students will be allowed to complete currently enrolled courses but will be dropped from all sessions after the enrollment hold.
+Continuing enrollment may be granted if all reasonable effort, as determined by the University, has been made by the student to provide required official documents and the student is academically progressing per our Satisfactory Academic Progress policy.
+Students will be granted an additional session to submit official Admissions documents.
+Failure to provide official documents of all prior academic work, test scores, licensure, or certification as appropriate by the applicable deadline may result in: